 In the far western areas of Brazil, which include the western part of the famous Mato Grosso jungle, engineers -- helped by two civilian construction companies -- are carving a 1,.800-mule (2880 km) highway that will link these isolated lands to the principal population centres of Brazil.

-In the far western areas of Brazil, which include the western part of the famous Mato Grosso jungle, engineers -- helped by two civilian construction companies -- are carving a 1,.800-mule (2880 km) highway that will link these isolated lands to the principal population centres of Brazil.
+Background: In the far western areas of Brazil, which include the western part of the famous Mato Grosso jungle, engineers -- helped by two civilian construction companies -- are carving a 1,.800-mule (2880 km) highway that will link these isolated lands to the principal population centres of Brazil.
 The target of the engineers is to reach the peruvian border by the end of the year.

 Several highways and feeder roads are under construction in the undeveloped regions of western Brazil.
 They all stem from the 400 million dollar (160 million sterling) National Integration programme which plans to integrate the Great Amazon Basin into the rest of Brazil.
 The two main highways are the Atlantic-Pacific road ling, which starts at the capital brasilia, far to the south, and the east-west highway which will eventually be linked up with it.